CorrelAid/correlaid_website/README.md

 This repository contains the source code for the CorrelAid website at [www.correlaid.org](www.correlaid.org).
-The source code mainly addresses the technical functionality of the website, while the content is stored in a headless cms system and fetched from there.
+The source code mainly addresses the technical functionality of the website, while the content is stored in a headless CMS built with [Directus](https://directus.io/) and fetched from there.

 The repository also has a CI/CD process set up, such that contributions to the main branch will directly be reflected in the live website.